 Performing experiments to improve the model not the process

 The guiding principle of model-targeted experimentation (also known as model-centric experimentation) is that experimentation used to improve the accuracy of the model rather than to improve the process itself.
-The model is then used to optimise the process design or operation.
+The model is then used to optimize the process design or operation.

 If the empirical parameters – for example, reaction kinetic parameters, heat transfer coefficients – of a model are made as accurate and scale-invariant as possible, the model can be used to examine a wide design space much more rapidly and effectively than via experimentation alone.